 3. Her princes within her are roaring lions; her judges are evening wolves.
 They do not even leave bones for the morning.

-4. Her prophets are light, treacherous persons; her priests have profaned the sanctuary; they have done violence to the law.
+4. Her prophets are unscrupulous, treacherous persons; her priests have profaned the sanctuary; they have done violence to the law.

-5. The Lord within her is righteous.
-He will not act perversely; morning by morning He brings his judgment to light; He does not fail.
+5. Jehovah in her midst is righteous.
+He will not act perversely.
+Morning by morning, He brings His judgment to light; He does not fail.
 But a perverse person knows no shame.

-15. The Lord has taken away your judgments, he has turned away your enemy.
+Lord has done away with your judgments; He has turned away your enemy!
 The King of Israel, Jehovah, is in your midst!
-You shall not fear evil again.
+You shall not fear evil again!